Bank of England ledgers reveal failure of World War One loan scheme

 He succeeded his father to become the 7th Baronet of Luss, a title that goes back to the early 15th century.
 Sir Iain was an officer in the 1st Battalion Scots Guards serving on the Western Front, and was wounded, awarded a Distinguished Service Order and suffered a court martial.
 The details and photo can be found here.
 After the informal Christmas truce of 1914, British generals decreed that such an event must not happen again.
 However, at Christmas, 1915, during a temporary lull, Sir Iain agreed to a German request that each should have three-quarters of an hour to collect and bury their dead.

 “The Germans then started burying their dead and we did the same,” he wrote in his diary.
 “This was finished in ½ hrs time.
 Our men and the Germans then talked and exchanged cigars, cigarettes etc. for ¼ of an hour and when the time was up I blew a whistle and both sides returned to their trenches.”
 Sir Ian went on to become engaged in civic and military activities after the War and in 1931, was among the founders of the National Trust for Scotland.
 He died in 1948 and the age of 61.

-- The project is co-led by Dr Daniel Todman from QMUL's School of History and Professor Alastair Owens from QMUL's School of Geography
+- The project is co-led by Professor Alastair Owens from QMUL's School of Geography and Dr Daniel Todman from QMUL's School of History

 - Learn more about studying Geography at QMUL